mbaraa/mbaraa.com/files/blogs/setting-up-go-templ-with-tailwind-htmx-docker.md

 - `handlers/` - HTTP handlers.
 - `static/` - Files that are available to the public.
 - `services/` - Services used by the handlers.
-- `session/` - Middleware for implementing HTTP session IDs.
 - `.gitignore` - Some stuff are not worthy of being committed.
 - `Dockerfile` - Container configuration to run the application with the glorious Docker.
 - `Makefile` - A runner and builder script to run the templ thing alongside tailwindcss, and it has the build commands.
-- `main.go` - Used to run the application locally.
+- `main.go` - The entrypoint to our application.

 The final project is available [here](https://github.com/mbaraa/pub_code/tree/main/blog/setting-up-go-templ-with-tailwind-htmx-docker).